MiBiPreT/mibitrans/docs/introduction/introduction.md

 ## Functionality

-`mibitrans` reproduces the functionality of the *Excel*-based screening tool [`BIOSCREEN`](https://www.epa.gov/water-research/bioscreen-natural-attenuation-decision-support-system) [Newell et al., 1996].
-Thus, transport is modelled based on the 2D advection dispersion equation considering linear equilibrium adsorption.
-Microbial degredation can be accounted for in two ways: as simple first-order decay or as an instantaneous field-wide reaction based on electron acceptor concentrations.
+`mibitrans` is supposed to serve as hydrogeological transport screening model based on field data for biodegredation and bioremediation.
+In parts `mibitrans` reproduces - and extends- the functionality of the *Excel*-based screening tool [`BIOSCREEN`](https://www.epa.gov/water-research/bioscreen-natural-attenuation-decision-support-system) [Newell et al., 1996].
+Thus, transport is modelled based on the 3D advection dispersion equation considering linear equilibrium adsorption and various options for biodegradation.
 The option of no decay is also available. `mibitrans` is validated by comparing example field data with results from `BIOSCREEN`.

 ## Structure